LeChatErrant/async/README.md

 ## TODO

 - [ ] FiberPool
-   - [ ] Trying to take any form of procs as arguments (aborted for the moment, as Crystal doesn't seem to support templating on Procs?)
+   - [x] Trying to take any form of procs as arguments (templated Job class)
    - [x] Simple generic pool with queued jobs
    - [x] Sleeping fibers, able to be awoken by the FiberPool
-   - [ ] Fully asynchronous functioning
+   - [x] Fully asynchronous functioning
    - [ ] "Joining" fibers at FiberPool destruction.
 Offering a way to "kill" fibers manually
    - [ ] Return value of fibers